applied-science/emacs-vega-view/README.md

   same format one would use with [Oz](https://github.com/metasoarous/oz).

-When `vega-view` is invoked it first identifies the preceding `sexp` (whatever that means for the language of the buffer), performs the mode-specific conversion described above, then pipes it through the Vega command line tools to convert the specification to an `SVG` drawing.
+When `vega-view` is invoked it first identifies the top-level surrounding `sexp` (whatever that means for the language of the buffer), performs the mode-specific conversion described above, then pipes it through the Vega command line tools to convert the specification to an `SVG` drawing.
 The drawing -- or the errors produced by Vega while trying to produce it -- are then displayed in an `image-mode` buffer called `*vega*`.
 (Note that you can toggle between viewing an `SVG` image in an `image-mode` buffer as image or text using `C-c C-c` in that buffer.)

 ### `JSON`